renahashimi/Portfolio1/README.md

 ## Description

+This is my portfolio for my first year at Noroff School of Technology and Digital Media.
+This porfolio contains the 3 main projects that I have created.

 This website contains these pages:
-Home / index.html (all info in one page)
+- Home / index.html (all info in one page)

 ## Built With
 - HTML